Lead Plating (Company) Services per MIL-L-13808 & AMS 2414

-Advanced Plating Technologies provides industry-leading precision lead plating services to MIL-L-13808 & AMS 2414.
+Advanced Plating Technologies, a Milwaukee, Wisconsin company, provides industry-leading precision lead plating services to MIL-L-13808 & AMS 2414.
 Our expertise in providing technical barrel, rack and vibratory lead plating services is currently employed in numerous industries including the defense, railway, aerospace, bearing, fire-protection and battery sectors.

 Lead plating services are often employed for highly corrosive applications due to the outstanding performance of lead in corrosive environments, especially when dealing with strong mineral acids such as sulfuric acid.
 Lead has excellent anti-galling characteristics and is a very soft deposit, making it an excellent babbitt material.
 Lead also has outstanding solderability, making it ideal for use in critical electrical and electronic applications that do not require RoHS compliance.